dChiamp/dChiamp-s-Dotfiles/README.md

 custom bootstrap, run at your own risk!

-if anything goes wrong, delete dotfiles repo to break symlinks
+if anything goes wrong, delete dotfiles repo to break symlinks: rm -f ~/dotfiles